tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/put-page-from-url.md

 ﻿---
-title: "Put Page From URL"
+title: Put Page From URL (REST API) - Azure Storage
-ms.custom: na
+description: The Put Page From URL operation writes a range of pages to a page blob where the contents are read from a URL.
+author: pemari-msft

-ms.date: 2016-06-29
+ms.date: 08/15/2019
-ms.prod: azure
-ms.reviewer: na
 ms.service: storage
-ms.suite: na
-ms.tgt_pltfrm: na
 ms.topic: reference
-ms.assetid: ba36957a-ffd0-4080-8325-0fbb85d56330
-caps.latest.revision: 29
-author: pemari-msft
 ms.author: pemari
-manager: andred
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
 ---

 # Put Page From URL
 The `Put Page From URL` operation writes a range of pages to a page blob where the contents are read from a URL.
 This API is available starting in version 2018-11-09.